 The best-laid plans can go down the drain quickly.
 We’ve all been there, and we’ve all felt the sting of something not going according to plan.
 What separates successful people from others is the ability to learn from mistakes (and hopefully not repeat them).

-When faced with a failure, we can learn and make a better attempt next time.
+When faced with failure, we can learn and make better attempts next time.

 Think about what your goals were.
 Analyze the differences between what you expected and what actually happened.
 Use those differences to make your next attempt more successful.

 18. Be More Productive While Working in Batches

 Many productive people break their workdays into 90-minute increments.
 Why 90 minutes?
 It’s biological—your ultradian rhythm.